lmorchard/watchdog-proxy/README.md

 If you don't already have an AWS key ID and secret, [follow the guide to acquire and configure these credentials](https://serverless.com/framework/docs/providers/aws/guide/credentials/).

-Choose a stage name to use for development - e.g. mine is `lmorchard`.
+Choose a unique stage name to use for development - e.g. mine is `lmorchard`.
+This is used in naming all the pieces of the stack you deploy, in order to distinguish them from any other stack.

 Try deploying the service to AWS: `./node_modules/.bin/serverless deploy --stage <stage name>`